 We’ll provide a seamless customer journey that allows people to move between online, phone and face to face support without repeating themselves

 We’ll expand alternative ways to access our services, for example through video-calling and chat

 We’ll double the number of calls we’re able to answer and quadruple the number of chat queries we’re able to respond to

-We’ll set ambitious targets for minimum waiting times for face to face appointments
+We’ll set ambitious targets for maximum waiting times for face to face appointments

 We’ll ensure that our services are accessible and relevant to a diverse range of people, including those at greater risk of disadvantage, detriment or harm

 We’ll be an even stronger voice on issues that matter most to the people who need our help.